A Secure Consensus Protocol for Sidechains: UCS Framework Model

-\subsubsection{Clients}
+\subsection{Clients}

 The clients are the nodes that join the protocol and make use of $\mathbb{SC}$ to make off-chain money transfers to other clients.
-When a new client wants to join $\mathbb{SC}$, it has to make an initial deposit to the smart contract, and identify itself with an ID that is not already part of $\mathbb{SC}$.
+When a new client wants to join $\mathbb{SC}$, it has to make an initial deposit to $\mathbb{C}$ and identify itself with an ID that is not already part of $\mathbb{SC}$.
 Also, clients that have a positive balance on $\mathbb{SC}$, can withdraw their money to have it returned to $\mathbb{MC}$.
 When a client that is already part of the network, wants to leave $\mathbb{SC}$, it has to request its exit, which automatically issues withdraw for the total of its remaining balance, then the ITM that represents the client goes to a halt state.

-The clients are responsible of keeping track of its own balance, and query from the smart contract the necessary elements (Merkel path) to provide proof of possession, whenever any of them requiere to withdraw from or exit $\mathbb{SC}$.
+The clients are responsible of keeping track of their own balances, and query from the smart contract the necessary elements (Merkel path) to provide proof of possession, whenever any of them request to withdraw from or exit $\mathbb{SC}$.

 For this scheme to work, each client requires to have a function $B_i: \mathbb{N} \rightarrow \mathbb{N}$ that gives its own balance for any epoch, i.e., $B_i(e) = b_{i,e}$, where $b_{i,e}$ is the balance at epoch $e$ for client $C_i$.
 We assume that if a client joined at an epoch $k$, (i.e., it did not join since the beginning of the execution), then $B_i(k')=0$ for all $k'<k$.